ARPOISE/ARpoise/README.md

 [layar app](https://www.layar.com/).

 ## Functionality
-- Your location-based, Unity-created AR-content can be shown on Android and iOS devices at any location in the world.
+- Your location-based, unity-created AR-content can be shown on Android and iOS devices at any location in the world.

 - Artist definded layers of points of interest, (**POI**)s, can be added to, removed from, or placed within the world coordinates of ARpoise dynamically.